climatecharlie/ClimateCharlie.github.io/README.md

 ![Current Temperature](https://climatecharley.github.io/assets/images/currentTemperature.png)

-* "Temperature"
+* ,,Temperature"
-* "Current temperature"
+* ,,Current temperature"
-* "Show me the current temperature in New York"
+* ,,Show me the current temperature in New York"
-* "Weather in New York"
+* ,,Weather in New York"

 If no city or date is provided it will request your current location and the current date.